Yerba Mate Benefits

 Mate contains a high number of polyphenols, which have antioxidant properties.
 Antioxidants are responsible for neutralizing harmful, disease-causing molecules known as free radicals.

 Scientists have found that the antioxidant properties of Yerba Mate can protect from anemia.
-Because it helps protect red blood cells membranes from destruction.
+Because it helps protect red blood cell membranes from destruction.
 (7)

 Mate helps prevent weight gain by preventing fluid retention and eliminating toxins.
 It also boosts metabolism and helps you burn more calories, especially when you combine it with exercise.